 Who was Miss O'Brien?
 Was she English or Irish as her name might suggest?
 Was she one of Emily Hobhouse's angels of mercy?
 It matters not, just that she was there, sitting with a child pretty as a flower, teaching her to knit a pair of socks.

-Today, the site of Kubusie Concentration Camp has been turned into a car park and the surface area graveled and curbed.
+Today, the site of Kabusie Concentration Camp is a car park, the surface area graveled and curbed.

 "The socks were yellow," Johanna said a lifetime later.
 She never forgot Miss O'Brien's kindness.